athem1s/athem1s.github.io/index.md

     title: "Gaming"
     excerpt: "All things gaming, maybe some game reviews or tips and tricks"
     url: "/categories/gaming"
     btn_label: "Read More"
     btn_class: "btn--inverse"
+  - image_path: "/assets/images/cybersecurity-screen.jpg"
+    alt: "an image of a laptop screen with text in a terminal"
+    title: "Cybersecurity and CTFs"
+    excerpt: "Topics related to ethical hacking, cybersecurity, Capture-The-Flag writeups, etc"
+    url: "/categories/hacking/"
+    btn_label: "Read More"
+    btn_class: "btn--inverse"
 ---